 Sustainability: What's it all about?

 Much of the work on sustainability at PLU is supported by the Sustainability Committee with faculty, staff and student representation.
 Over the years, significant strides toward becoming an environmentally responsible and sustainable campus have been made.
 As we Lutes attempt to define what sustainability could look like on campus, we are fortunate to have several resources available to us.
-We can draw on strengths from our enthusiastic leadership, and informed student body, as well as tactical resources like the Sustainability Office and Student Green Fund.
+We can draw on strengths from our enthusiastic leadership, and informed student body, as well as tactical resources like the Resource Conservation Management and Waste Diversion experts in Facilities Management.

 At PLU, we recognize sustainability as both a commitment to environmental stewardship and justice.
 We recognize the urgency of addressing the human impacts on the planet and on climate change and the fundamental interdependence that exists between ourselves, others, and our environments.